Balanced systems for $\mathrm{Hom}$: Balance systems and induced balanced pairs

 \item every object in $\mathcal{A}$ admits a $\Hom_{\mcA}(-,\mcY)$-acyclic proper left $\mcX$-resolution;

-\item every object in $\mathcal{A}$ admits a $\Hom_{\mcA}(\mcX,-)$-acyclic proper right $\mcY$-resolution. \end{itemize} Sometimes it is difficult to verify all these conditions for all the objects in the whole domain category $\mcA$ (i.e., if we want to balance Hom over $\mcA \times \mcA$).
+\item every object in $\mathcal{A}$ admits a $\Hom_{\mcA}(\mcX,-)$-acyclic proper right $\mcY$-resolution. \end{itemize} Sometimes it is difficult to verify each of these conditions for all of the objects in the whole domain category $\mcA$ (that is, if we want to balance Hom over $\mcA \times \mcA$).
 It is possible to overcome this limitation by restricting balance to classes contained in $\LPRes(\mcX)$ and $\RPRes(\mcY)$, in the cases where it is not possible to approximate all the objects in $\mcA$ by objects in $\mcX$ and $\mcY$.
 The following definition is an adaptation of \cite[Def.
-1.1]{Chen} to this purpose.
+1.1]{Chen} for this purpose.